-Certificate in Diversional Therapy and Community Health (Level 4)
+New Zealand Certificate in Diversional & Recreational Therapy (Applied Practice) (Level 4)

 Commitment required for this programme: